aquasecurity/kube-bench/README.md

 # Run the all checks
 ./kube-bench
 ```

 ## Running on OpenShift

 kube-bench includes a set of test files for Red Hat's OpenShift hardening guide for OCP 3.10 and 3.11.
 To run this you will need to specify `--version ocp-3.10` when you run the `kube-bench` command (either directly or through YAML).
 This config version is valid for OCP 3.10 and 3.11.

 ## Output

-There are three output states
+There are three output states:
-- [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed
+- [PASS] and [FAIL] indicate that a test was run successfully, and it either passed or failed.
-- [WARN] means this test needs further attention, for example it is a test that needs to be run manually
+- [WARN] means this test needs further attention, for example it is a test that needs to be run manually.
 - [INFO] is informational output that needs no further action.

 ## Configuration